Augmented Reality is here!

 Door #9: King of Pops

 This tiny door can be found 15 feet from the famous King of Pops walkup window.
 It has its very own tiny sandwich board and sidewalk.
 The door also features a tiny mural painted by artist Chris Veal, the original painter of the larger mural on the same wall!
-We stop by weekly and change the message on the tiny sandwich board (and we like to have a pop while weʼre at it).
+We stop by weekly and change the message on the tiny sandwich board and we like to have a pop while weʼre at it.
 See those chocolate stains on the sidewalk?
 So may tiny friends stop by every week with their melting pops that we canʼt keep the sidewalk clean!
-We like to think of it as a compliment. :)
+We take it as a compliment. :)